nitindermohan/oak-new-docs/content/docs/manuals/app-catalog/nginx-server.md

 ```bash
 oak s i <Nginx Service ID>
 ```
-You'll see the nginx logs of both instances, and the effects of the resulting balancing.
+You'll see the nginx logs of both instances and the effects of the resulting balancing.
-For this example we used the command `oak s i 672cf97ff7728660d15a5852`
+For this example, we used the command `oak s i 672cf97ff7728660d15a5852`

 ```bash
 ╭───────────────────────────────────────────────────────────────────────────────────────────────╮